tireddy2/pqc_uta/draft-ietf-uta-pqc-app.md

 The visible face of the Internet predominantly comprises services operating on a client-server architecture, where a client communicates with an application service.
 When using protocols such as TLS 1.3 {{?RFC8446}}, DTLS 1.3 {{?RFC9147}}, or protocols built on these foundations (e.g., QUIC {{?RFC9001}}), clients and servers perform ephemeral public-key exchanges, such as Elliptic Curve Diffie-Hellman (ECDH), to derive a shared secret that ensures forward secrecy.
 Additionally, they validate each other's identities through X.509 certificates, establishing secure communication.

 The emergence of a Cryptographically Relevant Quantum Computer (CRQC) would render current public-key algorithms insecure and obsolete.
 This is because the mathematical assumptions underpinning these algorithms, which currently offer high levels of security, would no longer hold in the presence of a CRQC.
 Consequently, there is an urgent need to update protocols and infrastructure with post-quantum cryptographic (PQC) algorithms.
 These algorithms are designed to remain secure against both CRQCs and classical computers.
-The traditional cryptographic primitives requiring replacement are discussed in {{?I-D.ietf-pquip-pqc-engineers}}, and the NIST PQC Standardization process has standardized algorithms such as ML-KEM, SLH-DSA, and ML-DSA for deployment in protocols.
+The traditional cryptographic primitives requiring replacement are discussed in {{?RFC9958}}, and the NIST PQC Standardization process has standardized algorithms such as ML-KEM, SLH-DSA, and ML-DSA for deployment in protocols.

 Historically, the industry has successfully transitioned between cryptographic protocols, such as upgrading TLS versions and deprecating older ones (e.g., SSLv2), and shifting from RSA to Elliptic Curve Cryptography (ECC), which improved security and reduced key sizes.
 However, the transition to PQC presents unique challenges, primarily due to the following:

    1. Algorithm Maturity: While NIST has finalized a set of PQC algorithms, ensuring the correctness and security of implementations remains critical.
 Even the most secure algorithm is vulnerable if implementation flaws introduce security risks.

    2. Key and Signature Sizes: Many PQC algorithms require significantly larger key and signature sizes, which can inflate handshake packet sizes and impact network performance.
-For example, ML-KEM public keys are substantially larger than ECDH keys (see Table 5 in {{?I-D.ietf-pquip-pqc-engineers}}).
-Similarly, public keys for SLH-DSA and ML-DSA are much larger than those for P256 (see Table 6 in {{?I-D.ietf-pquip-pqc-engineers}}).
+For example, ML-KEM public keys are substantially larger than ECDH keys (see Table 5 in {{?RFC9958}}).
+Similarly, public keys for SLH-DSA and ML-DSA are much larger than those for P256 (see Table 6 in {{?RFC9958}}).
 Signature sizes for algorithms like SLH-DSA and ML-DSA are also considerably larger compared to traditional options like Ed25519 or ECDSA-P256, posing challenges for constrained environments (e.g., IoT) and increasing handshake times in high-latency or lossy networks.

    3. Performance Trade-Offs: While some PQC algorithms exhibit slower operations compared to traditional algorithms, others provide specific advantages.
 For instance, ML-KEM requires less CPU than X25519, and ML-DSA offers faster signature verification times compared to Ed25519, although its signature generation process is slower.